WahajDar98/MusicRecommenderSystem/README.md

 A limitation with this project is that it does not give song recommendations based off mood.
 Also, it does not use the the song's lyrics to predict similar songs as well.

 ## Next Steps
-If this project is worked on in the future, these next steps could be taken:
+If this project is worked on in the future, these next steps should be taken:

 - Use more data from a website like [Kaggle](https://www.kaggle.com/) where you can access their datasets.
 [Kaggle Datasets](https://www.kaggle.com/datasets)
 - Using a [Spotify API](https://developer.spotify.com/documentation/web-api/.) call.